Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Numerical experiments

 The analysis of the obtained numerical solutions shows that the results of the numerical experiments are consistent with the results of the theoretical analysis of the DAE \eqref{DAE}, \eqref{NestCoefDAE}.

-\subsection{\textbf{Example 2: Analysis of a mathematical model of the electrical circuit dynamics}}
+\subsection{Example 2: Analysis of a mathematical model of the electrical circuit dynamics}

-\subsubsection{\textbf{Theoretical analysis of the mathematical model of the electrical circuit dynamics}}
+\subsubsection{Theoretical analysis of the mathematical model of the electrical circuit dynamics}

 Consider an electrical circuit whose diagram is given in Fig.~\ref{NestElCirc} (reference directions for currents and voltages across the circuit elements coincide).
-The global solvability of the mathematical model \eqref{DAE}, \eqref{NestCoef2DAE} (see below) describing the dynamics of the circuit was studied in \cite[Section 5]{Fil.DE-2}.
-In the present section, we provide the conditions for the existence and uniqueness, as well as for the boundedness, of a global solution of the IVP for the DAE \eqref{DAE}, \eqref{NestCoef2DAE} with the initial condition \eqref{ini} both in the general case and in the particular cases for which approximate solutions are found using the obtained numerical methods (see Section \ref{NestElCirc-NumAnal}).
-Here we use the theorems and propositions from Appendix.
+The global solvability of the mathematical model \eqref{DAE}, \eqref{NestCoef2DAE} (see below) describing the circuit dynamics has been studied in \cite[Section 5]{Fil.DE-2}.
+In the present section, we provide the conditions for the existence, uniqueness and boundedness of a global solution of the IVP \eqref{DAE}, \eqref{NestCoef2DAE}, \eqref{ini} both in the general case and in the particular cases for which approximate solutions are found using the obtained numerical methods (see Section \ref{NestElCirc-NumAnal}).

 An inductance $L(t)$, a conductance $G_3(t)$ and resistances $R_1(t)$, $R_2(t)$, $\varphi_1 (I_1)$, $\varphi_2 (I_2)$ and $\varphi_3(I_{31})$ are given for the circuit.
 Inductance, resistance and conductance are given in henries (H), ohm ($\Omega$) and siemens (S), respectively.